OrdinaryMagician/kirin_m/README.md

 A burst of lightning from your own hands.
 Can easily stagger enemies while dealing damage over a short period of time.
 It's proven to be very lethal for anything that's making contact with water (including yourself, so be careful).

-Primary fire shoots a straight blast from your hand, while secondary fire charges up a ball lightning that will discharge at its point of impact.

 ### Slot 0 - Boundary Break

 *"The key to the power of the Yanikov bloodline..."*

 A staple of the **Yanikov** family that not many can fully master.
 Tears open a gap through space-time connecting to a distant spot, allowing you to transport there almost instantly. **Kirin** generally doesn't use it outside of emergencies, as he considers it *"slothful"* to avoid walking by simply tearing through space.

-Secondary fire can be held to set up the destination spot.
-Tapping primary fire will then send you there in an instant.
-Do note that if you simply tap primary fire by itself, you won't be able to guess exactly where you may land, but it can still be useful to do quick dashes to flee the enemy.
+Holding the cast button allows you to *"preview"* the warp destination, and releasing it sends you there in an instant.
+Do note that if you simply do a quick tap, you won't be able to guess exactly where you may land, but it can still be useful to do quick dashes to flee the enemy.

 ## Items